Inner Product in Highest-Weight Representation: Preliminary on Highest-Weight Representations

 for any simple root $\alpha_i$.
 The integers $p_i$ and $q_i$ satisfy the following identity

-This is the key relation to find all the weights in the weight system $\Omega_{\Lambda}$.
-Proceeding level by level, we know at each step the value of $p_i$.
+This identity is crucial for determining all the weights in the weight system $\Omega_{\Lambda}$.
+By progressing level by level, we determine the value of $p_i$ at each step.
 Clearly, $\lambda-\alpha_i$ is also a weight if $q_i$ is nonzero, that is, if $\lambda_i+p_i > 0$.
-What we emphasize is the following string of weights corresponding to a weight $\lambda$
+We emphasize the following string of weights corresponding to a weight $\lambda$

-Note that the weight $\lambda+p_i\alpha_i$ satisfy the formula (\ref{pq}) which will play a significant role in the algorithm proposed in Section 3.
+Note that the weight $\lambda+p_i\alpha_i$ satisfies formula (\ref{pq}), which will play a significant role in the algorithm proposed in Section 3.

-The algorithm for constructing all the weights in the representation present itself.
-We start with the highest weight $\Lambda=(\Lambda_1, \cdots,\Lambda_r)$: \begin{itemize} \item Construct the sequence of weights $\Lambda-\alpha_i, \Lambda-2\alpha_i, \cdots, \Lambda-\Lambda_i\alpha_i$. \item Repeat this process with $\Lambda$ replaced by each of the weights just obtained. \item Continue this process until no more weights with positive Dynkin labels are produced. \end{itemize} Simple examples will clarify the method.
-Consider the fundamental representation $\rho_2$ of $A_3$, whose highest weight is $(0,1,0)$.
-The weight obtained at each step can be read from Fig.(\ref{A3-010}).
-And the weights in the fundamental representation $\rho_2$ of $G_2$ are shown in Fig.(\ref{G2}) in Section 3.
+The procedure for constructing all the weights in the representation is as follows.
+We start with the highest-weight $\Lambda=(\Lambda_1, \cdots,\Lambda_r)$: \begin{enumerate} \item Construct the sequence of weights $\Lambda-\alpha_i, \Lambda-2\alpha_i, \cdots, \Lambda-\Lambda_i\alpha_i$. \item Repeat this process with $\Lambda$ replaced by each of the weights just obtained. \item Continue this process until no more weights with positive Dynkin labels are produced. \end{enumerate} Simple examples will clarify the method. \begin{example} Consider the fundamental representation $\rho_2$ of $A_3$, characterized by the highest weight $(0,1,0)$, as illustrated in Fig. (\ref{A3-010}).
+The weights at each step can be derived using the aforementioned procedure. \end{example} \begin{flushleft} Another example is the fundamental representation $\rho_2$ of $G_2$, whose weights can be read from Fig.(\ref{G2}) in Section 3. \end{flushleft}